 A Challenging Market for Swedish Businesses?

-Interestingly, Molin made a similar remark a week later to elucidate the importance of India-Sweden business ties further.
+Interestingly, Molin made a similar remark a week later to further elucidate the importance of India-Sweden business ties.
 This time, he was speaking at the Atmanirbhar Bharat – India’s self-reliant programme aimed at attracting foreign investment.